Gloucester County New Jersey Property Search

 How many municipalities are there in Gloucester County, NJ?

 Gloucester County comprises 24 municipalities, including townships, boroughs, and cities.
-Major population centers are Monroe Township, Deptford Township, Glassboro, West Deptford Township, and Woolwich Township.
-This structure offers a mix of suburban growth, historic communities, and developing neighborhoods, providing diverse housing and investment opportunities.
+This diverse structure supports a unique mix of suburban growth, historic communities, and evolving investment opportunities across the region.

 What is the total population of Gloucester County?